Inflatable SUP or a Hard shell SUP?

 Choosing between an inflatable paddleboard (iSUP) and a hard (composite) SUP is one of the biggest buying decisions in paddleboarding — and it’s also the one that causes the most hesitation.

 The good news?
 There isn’t a “right” answer for everyone.
-There is a right answer for your storage, transport, local water and goals.
-This guide will get you there quickly, with real-world advice from the team at The SUP Company.
+There is a right answer for your storage, transport, local water, paddling style and long-term goals.
+This guide will help you decide quickly, with real-world advice from the team at The SUP Company.

 On this page